mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-backup-export.en.md

 Additionally, the functionality for exporting backups is already integrated.

-Further information on backup and export with Borgmatic can be found in the chapter [Borgmatic Backup](https://docs.mailcow.email/en/third_party/borgmatic/third_party-borgmatic/).
+Further information on backup and export with Borgmatic can be found in the chapter [Borgmatic Backup](../third_party/borgmatic/third_party-borgmatic.md).

 #### Export via WebDAV / sFTP
 Backups can also be exported via FTP or Nextcloud using the backup script [mailcow-backup.sh](https://github.com/the1andoni/mailcow-backupV2).

-!!! note
+!!! warning
     This feature is community-developed.
 The link directs to an external (non-mailcow) GitHub repository.

 The script collects all necessary data using mailcow's built-in backup functionality and packages it into a compressed directory.